Why we are engaging with Scottish Borders Housing Association Ltd (Scottish Borders)

 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- update our published engagement plan in light of any material change to our planned engagement with Scottish Borders.
+- update our published engagement plan in the light of any material change to our planned engagement with Scottish Borders.

 Scottish Borders must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:

 - Annual Assurance Statement;